christopher-dG/gpymusic/README.md

 - `n`: Next track
 - `q`: Stop

+## Colours

+Colour themes are defined in the `[colour]` section of your config file.
+To enable colour, make sure `enable` is set to `yes` and set the fields to hex colours as desired. `highlight` affects the section headers and 'now playing' output, `content{1|2}` affect the main window, and `background` and `foreground` are self-explanatory.

+Note: Upon exiting the program, your terminal colours will likely be modified.
+Just open a new terminal session and your colours will be back to normal.

-### Todo
+### Disclaimer

-- Colour support
-- Seek backwards function
-- Add threading support (play in background and keep browsing)
-- Caching queue contents for seamless transitions (save locally and delete after?
-Probably needs threading)

-Disclaimer: expect bugs, and please report them!
+expect bugs, and please report them!
 I hope you enjoy using pmcli, and if you don't, that's okay too because I enjoy working on it.